 Half the answer is the range

 A prediction interval is the other half: it wraps the best guess in a range that owns up to how much the model doesn’t know.
 “Between 938 and 1,062 visitors, with 95% probability” is a different kind of statement from “1,000.”
 You get the centre — the best guess; the width — how much doubt is left; and the coverage — how often the truth is meant to land inside.
-The centre is the part everyone quotes.
+The centre is the part everyone quotes, mine included for longer than I’d care to total up.
 The other two are where the useful information hides.

 Show the code behind this figure